PerMalmberg/du-render/README.md

 }
 ```

-This example would cause a 3x3 replication with a step size of 50 on the respective axes.
+This example would cause a 3x3 replication with a step size of 50 on the respective axes, row by row.
+If you wish to components added by colum instead, set `column_mode` to true in the replicate section.

 It is also possible to place a `[#]` in an string value, such as styles and data bindings, to change it to the current replication count, starting at 1.